PabloVallejo/infiniteloops-website/_docs/v1/sessions.md

 If the SSH already exists on the system but you could create the account you have to upload a SSH after logging in the command line.

-**Because we are on beta after you create the account send us an email to beta@infiniteloops.co so we can activate you as a beta user**
+**Because we are on beta after you create the account send us an email to yolo@infiniteloops.co so we can activate you as a beta user**

 ### <a name="login"></a> Login